TheWifflebrain/MachineLearningwithGraphs/README.md

 GNNS.ipynb
-is a modified file from: https://github.com/Alexander-Belyi/GNNS this is ran in google colab. please also make sure you have the right file structure in google drive to access the needed files to run the program
+is a modified file from: https://github.com/Alexander-Belyi/GNNS this is ran in google colab. please also make sure you have the right file structure in google drive to access the needed files to run the program the data files that you need are in a folder called gnns_data.
+Please put this in your google drive in an appropriate place so that the gnns.ipynb can find it.